Shooting in Dutch city of Dordrecht causes 'multiple victims,' police say | DW | 09.09.2019

 A shooting in a residential street in the Dutch city of Dordrecht has caused several casualties, police say.
 Three people are reported to have been killed.

-Rotterdam police are investigating a shooting incident in Dordrecht, about 24 kilometers (15 miles) southeast of Rotterdam.
+Dutch police are investigating a shooting incident in Dordrecht, about 24 kilometers (15 miles) southeast of the port city of Rotterdam.

 Later, they tweeted that three people were killed and one severely injured.